 What are Blue Blocking Glasses?

-Amber-tinted blue light blocking glasses contain special lenses to eliminate harmful blue light from entering your cornea.
+Amber-tinted sleeping glasses contain special lenses to eliminate harmful blue light from entering your cornea.
 These types of lenses successfully block out 99% of blue light emitted from digital devices while protecting your eyes from glare.
 It would be best if you used blue-blocking glasses about two hours before bed to increase melatonin production and keep your body regulated drastically.
 In addition, blue-blocking glasses are easy to wear and incorporate into your everyday routine.

 What is the Difference?